dori360/1-Fluttert_Map_Mapbox-GL-JS-1/README.md

 # V1.0.4
 This version has authentication right , users can change the picture  , but when changing the picture it doesn't show instantly. you have to refresh the page to update.

+# V1.0.5
+now pictures change instantly on the map